 ST EDMUND HALL COMMUNITY & GIVING WEEK

-During St Edmund Hall Community & Giving Week, we will be raising funds towards:
+During St Edmund Hall Community & Giving Week 2025, our fundraising focused on:

 Image of students throwing their hats at graduation with "Student Support" written above